mm3509/b9122/3-assignments/assignment-1/README.md

 The first function cleans the IBAN, ignoring spaces, periods, and letter case (including at the beginning and the ending, because of copy-pasting).
 It throws an error if it is invalid.
 An IBAN is valid if and only if:
 - it starts with two ASCII letters (don't verify if the country exists)
-- it has any number of digits, letters, spaces and periods
+- it has any positive number of digits and ASCII letters (and it can have spaces and periods too)
 - it ends with 2 digits

 Add defensive programming and code to the first function.
 Use the string method `.replace()`, i.e. `a.replace(b, c)` replaces all occurrences of `b` with `c` in string `a` and returns a new string.